MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/azure-monitor.md

 If you want to add another monitoring solution from within Windows Admin Center on the same server, Windows Admin Center will simply install that solution into the existing workspace to which that server is connected.
 WAC will additionally install any other necessary agents.

-If you connect to a different server, but have already setup a Log Analytics workspace (either through Windows Admin Center or manually in the Azure Portal), you can also install the MMA agent on the server and connect it up to an existing workspace.
+If you connect to a different server, but have already setup a Log Analytics workspace (either through Windows Admin Center or manually in the Azure portal), you can also install the MMA agent on the server and connect it up to an existing workspace.
 When you connect a server into a workspace, it automatically starts collecting data and reporting to solutions installed in that workspace.

-## Azure Monitor for virtual machines (a.k.a.
-Virtual Machine insights)
+## Azure Monitor for virtual machines (also known as Virtual Machine insights)

 When you set up Azure Monitor for VMs in server Settings, Windows Admin Center enables the Azure Monitor for VMs solution, also known as Virtual Machine insights.
 This solution allows you to monitor server health and events, create email alerts, get a consolidated view of server performance across your environment, and visualize apps, systems, and services connected to a given server.